 #15 What do your brand elements convey?

 A logo is the starting element in your brand.
+A logo with futuristic fonts is the starting element in your brand.
 Only after creating this would you be able to carve your brand identity.
 You can use pencils to sketch or use software tools available to create a logo using core shapes and images.

 Colors play a huge role in conveying emotions.
 Using the right color based on your business can help create trust.
 Studies say that the color of a product influences 60 to 80% of a customer’s buying decision.
 Colors are also a good way to differentiate your product from your competitors.